 The large Roma population also puts an enormous strain on the already overtaxed social-welfare networks.
 Unemployment in the Spiš Region among Roma is about 50 percent in the summer (when some seasonal work is available) to 80 percent in the winter.
 To many white Slovaks struggling to succeed, Roma people are seen as freeloaders.
 After Romania (with Europe's highest concentration of Roma) joined the EU, various other member nations implemented strict entry requirements for "Romanians" — a thinly veiled measure designed to keep out Roma.

-It’s easy to criticize these seemingly closed-minded attitudes.
-But, in the eyes of many non-Roma Europeans, the Roma’s poor reputation is at least partly deserved.
+It's easy to criticize these seemingly closed-minded attitudes.
+But, in the eyes of many non-Roma Europeans, the Roma's poor reputation is at least partly deserved.
 While many Roma are upstanding citizens, others do turn to thievery for survival.
-The tour-guide refrain, “Watch out for gypsy thieves!” might seem racist — but it’s not necessarily bad advice.
+The tour-guide refrain, "Watch out for gypsy thieves!" may indeed carry a tinge of racism — but it's not necessarily bad advice.

 What emerges is a seemingly unsolvable problem — a fundamental cultural misunderstanding, tinged with racist undertones, that separates the Roma people with those they live among.
 But some areas have seen success stories: In the Czech town of Český Krumlov, for instance, the large Roma community of 1,000 people — about 5 percent of the town's population — are well-integrated in the life of the town while remaining proud of their cultural identity.
 Across Europe, many are hopeful that with the EU's increased focus on cooperation and human rights, the Roma will find a place in the new, united Europe.

 Cameron Hewitt is the co-author of the Rick Steves Eastern Europe guidebook.